 |If you want the company to perform better are we talking about profitability, growth, reducing costs, using less electricity or coming to work smiling.
 Targets and goals need to be written down (the management system is the ideal location for them).
 It’s difficult to apportion responsibility, reinforce accountability and ensure your intentions aren’t misunderstood from a chat over a coffee.Consider:|

-If you want to increase sales, are you talking about the number of units, the value of sales or the profit achieved from the sale.
+|Develop some limiting metric or test so you know if you have achieved your target or goal.If you want to increase sales, are you talking about the number of units, the value of sales or the profit achieved from the sale.
 A good target often combines multiple limits such as:|

 |It’s good to set targets that stretch people, but it is demoralising to set targets which staff have no hope of achieving.
 Make sure your targets can be achieved (see Section 4 Test Targets).Make sure you consult with relevant stakeholders before setting targets as you may find what you want is not possible or will have an adverse impact you may not have considered.|

-|It may seem obvious, but keep your targets and goals focussed on your Company mission.
-If they aren’t you’ll be taking resource away from what you know is important.|
+|It may seem obvious, but keep your targets and goals focused on your Company mission.
+If they are not aligned you will be taking resources away from what you know is important.|

 |Being time-bound doesn’t necessarily mean setting a specific date.
-It may, but you could setting a rolling objective (one that expects to be reviewed on an ongoing basis.
+It may, but you could instead set a rolling objective (one that expects to be reviewed on an ongoing basis).
 Objectives should also be prioritised.
-Not everything gets done, make sure you communicate the priorities so what is important gets done first.|
+Typically not everything gets done, so make sure you clearly communicate the priorities so what is most important doesn’t get left behind.|

 |Objective related targets and goals are no good locked inside a Management System or a person’s personal performance review.
 They need to be actively communicated and reported against.
 It’s not only the person setting the target who should hold persons accountable for meeting objectives, targets or goals.
 If you want to improve efficiency make sure workers know your intention.
-The guy on the shop floor may provide the best efficiency saving initiative you’ve ever seen, but he is unlikely to if he is unware of the Company’s focus or their interest in his views.|
+The person on the shop floor may provide the best efficiency saving initiative you’ve ever seen, but he is unlikely to if he is unaware of the Company’s focus or their interest in his views.|

 4. Test Targets